1995 Indianapolis 500: Rule changes

 Team Penske dominated the 1994 race with the 209-cid Mercedes-Benz 500I purpose-built pushrod engine.
 Fearing an unfair advantage, and the possibility of escalating costs, both USAC and CART separately evaluated the situation.
 Two weeks after the 1994 race, USAC announced that for 1995, the 209 cid purpose-built pushrod engines were allowed 52 inHG of "boost" (down from 55 inHG).
-The traditional "stock block" production-based engines (e.g., Buick & Menard) were still allowed 55 inHG.
+The traditional "stock block" production-based engines (e.g., Buick and Menard) were still allowed 55 inHG.
 Meanwhile, the mainstay overhead cam 2.65L V-8 engines stayed at 45 inHG.

 During the summer of 1994, Tony George announced his plans to start the Indy Racing League in 1996, with an emphasis on cost-saving measures.
 On August 11, 1994, USAC changed its decision, and scaled back the boost for the purpose-built pushrod engines further to 48 inches; and outlawing it outright for 1996.
-The move was considered by Roger Penske as "politically motivated," and ultimately set back the Penske Team going into 1995.
+The move was considered by Roger Penske as "politically motivated", and ultimately set back the Penske Team going into 1995.

 Marlboro Team Penske won 12 (of 16) races in 1994, including five 1-2-3 finishes, and swept the top 3 in the final 1994 CART championship points standings.
 As the 1995 season started, Penske drivers Al Unser Jr. and Emerson Fittipaldi each won a race prior to Indy.
 Despite the outward appearance that the team was still at the top of their game entering Indianapolis, insiders at the team were growing apprehensive, and were concerned that they were ill-prepared.
 A private test yielded poor results related to the chassis handling, and it was becoming increasingly apparent that the team had lost considerable ground after losing the use of the Mercedes-Benz 500I.
 A test in mid-April yielded speeds of 228 mph, which would have been enough to make the race, though not put either car on the front row.

-Other changes for 1995 included the heralded return of Firestone tires, which had last competed in 1974, and an updated Honda V-8 engine.
+Other changes for 1995 included an updated Honda V-8 engine, and the heralded return of Firestone tires, which had last competed in 1974.
+Firestone arrived at the Speedway with two tire compounds, a hard and soft option.
+Most teams used the soft option for qualifying, and switched to the hard compound on race day.
+Goodyear started the month with only one compound, but introduced a soft option tire four days before the race.